 1. Host a dinner party

-What better way to enjoy a cozy night in that hosting a dinner with friends?
+What better way to enjoy a cozy night in than hosting a dinner with friends?
 Whether you're going for a traditional haggis, neeps and tatties, or whether you're asking everyone to bring a plate to share, it's a great way to spend a night in.
 In keeping with the art of coorie, a focus on hearty food made from the best local and seasonal ingredients is encouraged.
 Think root veggies in your main course and apples and pears in your dessert.
 Whatever you end up cooking, make sure you light some candles, put on good music and have whisky on hand for night caps!

 2. Rug up in your layers and go on a walk